Hendejac/Hendejac.github.io/index.md

 [Assessment of proton-coupled conformational dynamics of SARS and MERS coronavirus papain-like proteases: Implication for designing broad-spectrum antiviral inhibitors](https://aip.scitation.org/doi/full/10.1063/5.0020458)

-*A study investigating protonation state changes and their effects on protein dynamics of the Papain-Like Protease used for viral replication in COVID19 and other coronaviruses.*
+*A study investigating protonation state changes and their effects on protein dynamics of the Papain-Like Protease used for viral replication in COVID19 and other coronaviruses.
+[This work received a special press release](https://www.eurekalert.org/pub_releases/2020-09/aiop-pta090920.php).*

 ### 2018
 [How Ligand Protonation State Controls Water in Protein–Ligand Binding](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.8b02440)

 *A study showing how changes in the protonation state of a drug can effect water interactions resulting in implications on inhibitor selectivity.*

+For a full list of publications please see my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=cje-_qEAAAAJ&view_op=list_works&sortby=pubdate).